nickbrandt/GitLab/doc/user/clusters/crossplane.md

 The endpoint of the PostgreSQL instance, and the user credentials, are present in a secret called `app-postgres` within the same project namespace.

-Verify the secret with the database information is created.
+Verify the secret with the database information is created with the following command:

 ```sh
 kubectl describe secret app-postgres